orlandocaraballo/sei/21-enhanced-css-using-sass/21-presenting-applications.md

 - Practice beforehand
 - Leave time for questions
 - Speak loudly and clearly
+- Be respectful during other presentations
 - Be present while speaking (if you check out... it will be awkward)

 ## Donts

+- Rush through your presentation
 - Look down to the floor or up to the ceiling
 - Chew gum
 - Show up late